billyendres/the-merge/content/blog/ethereum-merge-for-investors/index.md

 <img src="./../../../src/images/image.png"/>

-### An investors perspective
+### An investor's perspective

-As the second largest cryptocurrency by [marketcap](https://coinmarketcap.com/currencies/ethereum/), boasting over [3000 dApps](https://www.coindesk.com/learn/2021/02/08/which-crypto-projects-are-based-on-ethereum/#:~:text=According%20to%20the%20crypto%20app,running%20on%20the%20Ethereum%20blockchain.) built on its blockchain, we know that Ethereum acts as a key foundational layer for the growth and development of much of the blockchain ecosystem.
+As the second largest cryptocurrency by [marketcap](https://coinmarketcap.com/currencies/ethereum/), boasting over [3000 dApps](https://www.coindesk.com/learn/2021/02/08/which-crypto-projects-are-based-on-ethereum/#:~:text=According%20to%20the%20crypto%20app,running%20on%20the%20Ethereum%20blockchain.) built on its blockchain, Ethereum acts as a key foundational layer for the growth and development of much of the blockchain ecosystem.

 So the question is, what does the merge mean for your investment? <br/>To help better understand the potential price response to the merge let's take a look at the on-chain data.